-1. The school demonstrates a commitment to work towards achieving the LPPA;
+1. The school demonstrates a commitment to work towards achieving the LPPA

-2. The school makes and implements effective plans to achieve and maintain the LPPA;
+2. The school makes and implements effective plans to achieve and maintain the LPPA

-3. The school is a welcoming, communicative and friendly place for parents;
+3. The school is a welcoming, communicative and friendly place for parents

 4. The school promotes the awareness and participation of all groups of parents in supporting their children’s learning and developing their own learning.
 In addition, the school holds and actively promotes a programme of opportunities and events for joint parent and child participation

-5. The schools provides a good induction for all new parents;
+5. The schools provides a good induction for all new parents

-6. The school provides parents with relevant and user-friendly guidance and information to help them support their children’s learning;
+6. The school provides parents with relevant and user-friendly guidance and information to help them support their children’s learning

-7. The school produces and implements parent-friendly policies to establish effective home–school links and improve children’s attendance, punctuality, progress and positive participation in school;
+7. The school produces and implements parent-friendly policies to establish effective home–school links and improve children’s attendance, punctuality, progress and positive participation in school

-8. The school provides good support for all parents as their children move through leave the school;
+8. The school provides good support for all parents as their children move through leave the school

-9. The school summarises its achievements against the LPPA Objectives and outlines its future plans.
+9. The school summarises its achievements against the LPPA Objectives and outlines its future plans

 The LPPA award was a very thorough but rewarding process.
-The assessor was impressed by how the school provides an exceptional environment for the young students; how staff are highly professional and clearly committed to maximising the potential of every student and also recognising the importance of the school’s determination to build strong home school links.
+The assessor was impressed by how the school provides an exceptional environment for the young students; how staff are highly professional and clearly committed to maximising the potential of every pupil and also recognising the importance of the school’s determination to build strong home school links.
 The detailed evidence portfolio can be used to demonstrate to Ofsted inspectors and other stakeholders, that the school has an outstanding and sustainable programme for parental engagement.

 Areas of strength were:

-- the school maximises opportunities for joint, parent and student, participation in the workshop programme.
+- The school maximises opportunities for joint, parent and student, participation in the workshop programme

-- the school is immaculate throughout; the new school playground is a welcome addition
+- The school is immaculate throughout; the new school playground is a welcome addition

-- parents and governors praised the workshop programme, the ease of communication between home and school and the progress made by their young people.
+- Parents and governors praised the workshop programme, the ease of communication between home and school and the progress made by their young people

 - LPPA verification clearly shows that Woodlane High is also outstanding in its development of an effective partnership with parents.